astronomer/docs/software_versioned_docs/version-0.25/upgrade-to-0-28.md

 - Access the **Settings** tab for each of your Deployments in the Software UI.
 - See metrics on the **Metrics** tab in the Software UI.
 - Successfully run `$ astro deploy` using the Astronomer CLI.
-- Open the Airflow UI for each of your Deployments
+- Open the Airflow UI for each of your Deployments.
 - Access logs for your DAGs in the Airflow UI.
-- Create a new Airflow Deployment and ensure it comes up healthy
+- Create a new Airflow Deployment and ensure it comes up healthy.

-If there is a problem when creating your Airflow Deployment, check the commander logs for references.
+If there is a problem creating your Airflow Deployment, check the commander logs to troubleshoot.
 Here is an example of what you will be looking for:

 ```
 2022-04-14T05:10:45 INFO Calling commander method #updateDeployment